flagbug/Espera/Readme.md

 Afterwards the audio track gets extracted and the song can be played.

 Streaming requires the VLC media player to be installed, as it streams the YouTube audio track in the background without opening the VLC media player itself.
-(Sadly I found no other way to stream from YouTube without a depency to VLC)
+(Sadly I found no other way to stream from YouTube without a dependency to VLC)

 ### Mp3-players & removable devices